Gustavus Adolphus Henry Sr.: Biography

 Gustavus Adolphus Henry Sr. was born in 1804.
 He was the son of Gen. William Henry and Elizabeth Julia (Flournoy) Henry.
 He was a classmate in law school with Jefferson Davis.
 He established a practice in Tennessee prior to the American Civil War.
 He became a wealthy businessman, owning cotton plantations in Hinds County, Mississippi and Desha County, Arkansas.
 Affiliated with the Whig Party, he campaigned for Henry Clay.
 In 1853, he was that party's candidate for governor, losing to Democrat Andrew Johnson by around 2250 votes.
-He served in the Confederate States of America Senate from 1862–65 and was widely known as the "Eagle Orator of Tennessee."
+He served in the Confederate States of America Senate from 1862 to 1865 and was widely known as the "Eagle Orator of Tennessee."
 Through his personal friendship with President Davis, he was influential in the Confederate government.
 As senator, he was a powerful member of the finance and military committees.
 Early in the war, the state of Tennessee commissioned the construction of a pair of forts to protect the Tennessee and Cumberland Rivers.
 The fort on the Tennessee River was named "Fort Henry" in the Senator's honor (see Battle of Fort Henry).
 He died in 1880.